Leadership Team

 Bree is a licensed mental health counselor with a master’s degree in counseling and a certificate of advanced graduate study in mental health counseling.
 In her spare time, she enjoys hiking and biking in the Boise foothills.

-Chad Page, Chief, Division of Prisons
+Liz Neville, Chief, Division of Prisons

 Kim Brown, Chief, Management Services